DanLeEpicMan/UpdatedMonolithSolver/README.md

 ```
 Feel free to shoot me a message if you're having trouble (see [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#afterword)).

 Manually making the board is an incredibly tedious process.
 If you have to do it from scratch consistently, then I recommend trying out [this](https://github.com/westpipe/treasurefinder) alternate solver (westpipe/treasurefinder).
-Maybe you'll find it easier to use, maybe not, but I just want to inform you that it is a viable alternative.

 ## Step 4

-If you correctly inputted that command then the program should run for a minute or two.
-Once it's done it should open a File Explorer with a lot of images titled "step" and some number.
+Once the program is done, it should open a file explorer window with a lot of images titled "step" and some number.
 Follow those steps in order, starting from Step 0.

 There is a small yellow box around the blob you should click.
-For reference, the board in the above note has this yellow box at (x, y) coordinate (9, 3) (starting from the top left corner).

-### Additional Notes
+### Incomplete Solution

-1: Ideally, you want at least 90% board clearance, since it'll most likely require minimal manual clearing.
-If you get below 80%, I reccommend starting over since you will have to do a lot of manual clearing.
-Unfortunately there's no restart option, so you will have to spam click the board until you can start a new game.

-2: Very rarely, the program may generate an incomplete solution.
+Very rarely, the program may generate an incomplete solution.
 This is because the program is designed using the A* (A-Star) search algorithm, which stops running on its own after some time.
 By default, the program terminates once it has checked 5000 board states.
 If you ever run into this problem, input the following command into Anaconda prompt
 ```
 python THM.py out 100 7500
 ```
 That command will let the program check 7500 boards instead of 5000, increasing the likelihood of finding a more complete solution.
 It might take a few seconds longer though.

-### An Extra and (Hopefully) Helpful Tip
+## Accounting for Treasure

-**Note that this program does NOT account for your treasure!** It simply gives you the solution with the most blocks destroyed.
-Recall that you should have at least 2 Monokubs and 3-4 fish to earn the achievement.
-If you happen to uncover treasure that you would like to be accounted for, then there's one of two things I recommend doing.
+**Note that this program does NOT account for your treasure!** As soon as you see treasure, stop following the solver and do everything you can to uncover it, since this solver may not obtain it in the end.
+(Especially if it's a Monokub.)

-First, you can use the solver to clear out the area.
-Head to the Folder named "boards" and duplicate the file named 'out.csv' (may also be called 'out').
-Rename your copy to something else (region, treasureArea, ...) and open it in Notepad.
-Delete everything and recreate the area relevant to the treasure **(NOT THE WHOLE BOARD!)**.
-Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board) for manually making boards.
-When you're done, run the following command in Anaconda prompt (replace yourName with whatever you named your file).
+### Manually plan out your moves

+As the title suggests, simply just plan your next moves manually.
+You can edit the screenshot you're on if it helps.
+This is usually pretty easy to do straightforward.

+### Using the Solver

+You can also have the solver figure plan your moves for you.
+1. Head to the folder titles "boards".
+2. Duplicate the file named `out`.
+Rename it to something you can remember, such as `region`.
+3. Open it with notepad and delete all its contents
+4. Recreate a small area around the treasure **(NOT THE WHOLE BOARD!)**.
+Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board)
+5. Run the following command

 ```
-python THM.py yourName
+python THM.py region
 ```

-Alternatively, if you don't want to use the solver and manually make the treasure region, you can simply plan your next moves by editing the screenshot you're on.
-Whichever way is easier.
+### Generating a new solution

 Either way, after you get your treasure successfully, you can take another screenshot of the board and go back to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).

-Be sure to double check the board it gives you, in case a few boxes are off.
+Double check the solution it gives you, especially in areas with uncovered treasure.
+Refer to [this note](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#notes-on-manually-making-the-board) for changing the board manually.

 ## Restarting

 If you have to restart after clearing the entire board, then go to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).

-If you have to open Anaconda prompt again, then start at [Step 1](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-1) instead.
-Don't reinstall the OpenCV package if you've already installed it though (i.e. skip the command I tell you to input in Step 1 if you've done that before).
+If you have to reopen Anaconda/command prompt again, then start at [Step 2](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-2) instead.

 # Afterword